5 Habits Scientifically Proven To Increase Longevity And Improve Bone Health

 Drink Only In Moderation

-The Save Our Bones Program is not based on denying yourself of foods or other activities you might enjoy, but rather on the understanding on what they do to your biology, and consuming them accordingly.
+The Osteoporosis Reversal Program is not based on denying yourself of foods or other activities you might enjoy, but rather on the understanding on what they do to your biology, and consuming them accordingly.
 Alcohol is a great example of this, and the Harvard longevity study confirms that this approach is valid.
 The study found that those with the longest lifespans didn’t have more than about one drink a day.

 That’s great news for enjoying your dinner or a night out, and for your bones.
 Certain alcoholic beverages contain bone-healthy compounds such as the silicon found in beer that is positively associated with bone mineral density, or the cell-protecting anti-oxidants in red wine.4